BogdanCTU/Applied-Computational-Intelligence-UBB/Year1_Semester2_KnowledgeDiscovery/KD_CourseExercises/KD_Course4_Exercise3.md

 ## Introduction

 ToscanaJ is an open-source Java tool for building and navigating Conceptual Information Systems (CIS).
-A CIS consists of a many-valued context together with a set of pre-dened scales and a nested-line-diagram view.
+A CIS consists of a many-valued context together with a set of pre-defined scales and a nested-line-diagram view.
 Users can interactively zoom into subscales and query the object set associated with any concept node.

 ## Context

 Consider a library database modelled as a many-valued context with M = {Year, Subject, Length (pages)} and the following value ranges:
 - Year: 1980 to 2024 (numeric);
 - Subject: {Mathematics, Computer Science, Physics, Biology};
-- Length: short (< 150 pp.), medium (150400 pp.), long (> 400 pp.)
+- Length: short (< 150 pp.), medium (150-400 pp.), long (> 400 pp.)

 ### a)
 Define an appropriate scale for each attribute.